ApryseSDK/PDFNetWrappers/README.md

 ## I cannot build PHP bindings for macOS

-In order to build PHP bindings for macOS, we suggest building PHP yourself.
+In order to build `PHP` bindings for `macOS`, we suggest building PHP yourself.
 When you try to use the bundled PHP interpreter with macOS, the CMake code generation process may not be able to locate the PHP header files as well as the PHP library file.
-We recommend using PHP7/SWIG3 to build PHP bindings for macOS.
+We recommend using `PHP7/SWIG3` to build PHP bindings for macOS.

 ## Running the samples seems fine, but when I try to use it on my project, I am starting to get issues.